Non-backtracking Graph Neural Networks: Introduction

 \section{Introduction}

-Recently, graph neural networks (GNNs)~\citep{kipf2016semi, hamilton2017inductive, xu2018how} have shown great success in various applications, including but not limited to, molecular property prediction \citep{gilmer2017neural} and community detection \citep{bruna2017community}.
+Recently, graph neural networks (GNNs)~\citep{kipf2016semi, hamilton2017inductive, xu2018how} have shown great success in various applications, such as molecular property prediction \citep{gilmer2017neural} and community detection \citep{bruna2017community}.
 Such success can be largely attributed to the message-passing structure of GNNs, which provides a computationally tractable way of incorporating the overall graph through iterative updates based on local neighborhoods.
-However, the message-passing structure also brings challenges due to the parallel updates and memory-less behavior of messages passed along the graph.
+However, the message-passing structure also brings challenges due to the parallel updates and memoryless behavior of messages passed along the graph.

-In particular, the message flow in a GNN is prone to backtracking, where the message from vertex $i$ to vertex $j$ is reincorporated in the subsequent message from $j$ to $i$, e.g., \cref{fig:intro}.
+In particular, the message flow in a GNN is prone to backtracking, where the message from vertex $i$ to vertex $j$ is reincorporated in the subsequent message from $j$ to $i$, e.g. the left image of step 2 in \cref{fig:intro}.
 Since the message-passing iteratively aggregates the information, the GNN inevitably encounters an exponential surge in the number of message flows, proportionate to the vertex degrees.
 This issue is compounded by backtracking, which accelerates the growth of message flows with redundant information.

-Interestingly, despite these challenges, non-backtracking updates—a potential solution—have been largely overlooked in the existing GNN research, while they have been thoroughly investigated for non-GNN message-passing algorithms or random walks \citep{fitzner2013non, rappaport2017faster} (Figure \ref{fig:intro}).
+The effectiveness of non-backtracking updates has been extensively explored in non-GNN message-passing algorithms or random walks \citep{fitzner2013non, rappaport2017faster} (\cref{fig:intro}).
 For example, given a pair of vertices $i, j$, the belief propagation algorithm \citep{pearl2022reverend} forbids an $i\rightarrow j$ message from incorporating the $j\rightarrow i$ message.
-Another example is the non-backtracking random walks \citep{alon2007non} which are non-Markovian walks that do not traverse the same edge twice and revisit the previous node.
-Such classic algorithms have demonstrated great success in applications like probabilistic graphical model inference and stochastic block models \citep{massoulie2014community, bordenave2015non, abbe2015detection}.
-In particular, the spectrum of the non-backtracking operator contains more useful information than that of the adjacency matrix in revealing the hidden structure of a graph model \citep{bordenave2015non}.
+Researchers have similarly considered non-Markovian walks \citep{alon2007non}, i.e., walks that do not consecutively traverse the same edge twice.
+Such classic algorithms have demonstrated great success in applications such as probabilistic graphical model inference and stochastic block models \citep{bordenave2015non}.
+In particular, the spectrum of the non-backtracking operator contains more useful information than that of the adjacency matrix in revealing the hidden structure of a graph model~\citep{bordenave2015non}.